Follow this guidance on the design of URLs on GOV.WALES.

 - enwgwasanaeth.gwasanaeth.llyw.cymru

 The ‘servicename’ part of this URL will be agreed between the Corporate Digital Team and the service manager.
-Dashes may be used to separate words where appropriate, but are not mandatory for service sub-domain URLs.
+The servicename:

-The URL must not include reference to any (current) policy, scheme or organisation, which is liable to change in the future.
+- must not include reference to any (current) policy, scheme or organisation, which is liable to change in the future

 Blog sub-domain URLs